Skip to Content

 The trip I attended (the BBYO Ultimate Mediterranean Experience) was carefully planned and sculpted to ensure the safety of every teen.

-This particular trip traveled up and down Israel, visiting northern cities such as Haifa and the southern city of Sderot.
+This particular trip traveled up and down Israel, visiting northern cities such as Haifa and southern cities including Sderot.

 Josh Sandler voiced that he had an amazing time meeting new people and spending the summer with people who were also engaged and excited to be in Israel.
 Image courtesy of Josh Sandler